ibmresilient/resilient-community-apps/fn_sentinelone/README.md

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)

 * Create a Close Incident tab so that when a SOAR incident corresponding to a SentinelOne threat is closed in SOAR, the user can select a SentinelOne Threat Analyst Verdict to send to SentinelOne when the incident it closed.
-The SentinelOne threat cannot be closed if the Analyst Verdict is undefined.
+The SentinelOne threat cannot be closed if the Analyst Verdict is **undefined**.
   ![screenshot: custom_layouts_close](./doc/screenshots/custom_layouts_close.png)
- NOTE: If a Close incident tab is created, all non-SentinelOne incidents also contain the SentinelOne Threat Analyst Verdict select field.
-Alternatively, there is an incident menu item rule **SentinelOne: Update Analyst Verdict and Threat Status** that can be manually run to update the Analyst Verdict and Threat status in SentinelOne.
+ NOTE: If a Close incident tab is created, all non-SentinelOne incidents also contain the SentinelOne Threat Analyst Verdict select field in the Close menu pop-up.
+Alternatively, an incident menu item rule **SentinelOne: Update Analyst Verdict and Threat Status** is provided that can be run manually to update the Analyst Verdict and Threat status in SentinelOne.
 When the rule is run to **resolve** a SentinelOne threat, choose an Analyst Verdict and set the Threat Status to **resolved**.
 SOAR updates the SentinelOne threat which in turn causes the incident to be closed in IBM SOAR on the next poll.
 ---

 ## Function - SentinelOne: Abort Disk Scan